isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-An array of derived classes can implicitly "decay" to a pointer to a base class with potential disastrous results.
+An array of derived classes can implicitly “decay” to a pointer to a base class with potential disastrous results.

 ##### Example